OpenDataDSL/documentation/docs/roadmap/composer.md

 - **Excel Add-in** — retrieve composition data directly into Excel for further analysis
 - **ODSL code** — query and work with composition data in scripts
 - **REST API** — access composition data programmatically from external applications
+- **Cloud Connect** — expose compositions as Parquet files so that BI tools such as Databricks, Snowflake, and others can read them directly

 ## Why Use Composer?